-The brighter period of the year lasts for 3.4 months, from June 16 to September 27, with an average daily incident shortwave energy per square meter above 5.1 kWh.
-The brightest day of the year is July 22, with an average of 5.5 kWh.
+The brighter period of the year lasts for 3.3 months, from June 16 to September 27, with an average daily incident shortwave energy per square meter above 5.1 kWh.
+The brightest month of the year in Okinawa is July, with an average of 5.5 kWh.

 The topography within 2 miles of Okinawa contains only modest variations in elevation, with a maximum elevation change of 400 feet and an average elevation above sea level of 233 feet.
 Within 10 miles contains only modest variations in elevation (715 feet).
 Within 50 miles contains significant variations in elevation (1,650 feet).

 The area within 2 miles of Okinawa is covered by cropland (71%) and trees (14%), within 10 miles by water (75%) and cropland (13%), and within 50 miles by water (96%).